 South Bank Tower

-Raising the tower by eleven storeys meant detailed analysis of the existing structure and foundations.
-As the perimeter structural fins couldn’t take additional load, the new storeys cantilever from the core, which has spare load capacity and allowed it to be extended upwards.
-Wing walls and steel hangers support the majority of the new structure.
+Raising the tower by eleven storeys meant detail wind and structural analysis of the existing structure and foundations.
+CFD wind analysis was used to determine the wind forces and maximise the capacity of additional floors while maintaining the human comfort levels at the ground plane.
+As the perimeter structural fins could not take additional load, the new storeys cantilever from the core, which had spare load capacity, allowing it to be extended upwards.
+Wing walls and steel hangers from the 31st floor support the majority of the new structure.

-We also constructed a two-storey basement under part of the site.
-Being close to the Thames, and extending below the water table, it posed a significant challenge to resist buoyancy forces.
-As it penetrates low-permeability London clay, we recommended incorporating a means of draining water from beneath the basement slab, reducing the need for tension piles to resist uplift.
+A two-storey basement has been constructed under part of the site, which posed a significant challenge due to the close proximity to the Thames.
+We recommended incorporating a means of draining water from beneath the basement slab, reducing the need for tension piles to resist uplift.

-Finite element analysis allowed us to model the ground underneath the site, examining different stages of construction and predicting ground movements and stresses placed on the Waterloo & City line, which runs underneath.
+Finite element analysis also allowed us to model the ground underneath the site, examining different stages of construction and predicting ground movements and stresses placed on the Waterloo & City line, which runs underneath.
 The accuracy of this analysis allowed a reduction in the thickness of the basement walls, cutting construction costs and reducing the amount of temporary propping required during construction, while also maximising the amount of usable space.

 Innovative upwards extension of an existing thirty-storey office tower in South London